-The Safeguarding and Compliance group appointed by the Board of Trustees of the LCSB are responsible for providing authoritative and objective advice to the Leader, Council, or others on Safeguarding as well as Data Protection, and other statutory, regulatory and legal issues.
-This group is chaired by a Trustee and includes the Safeguarding Officer, the Data Protection Officer, a legal expert, and the Guest Master (responsible for much of the LCSB's online hosting).
-The Safeguarding Officer leads on safeguarding matters.
+The wider safeguarding and compliance team is made up of a representative from the following groups: Safeguarding, Health and Safety, Equality, Diversity and Inclusion, Data Protection and Food Safety and Hygiene.
+Each member of this group, appointed by the Board of Trustees of the LCSB, is responsible for providing authoritative and objective advice to the Leader, Council, or others.
+This group meets annually, chaired by a Trustee.
 It is the responsibility of the Leader, Council or others as appropriate to implement the guidance of this group.